Written by Brannon Braga and Tim de Haas

 For a long time I have referred to this episode as “the one where Geordi turns into a smurf.”
 Funny how all of my fellow fans always know exactly the one I am referring to.

 In a race against time, the Enetrprise travels back to the planet in an attempt to intercept other members of the team who have been tracked heading to the planet.
 Unfortunately, they are too late.
-One shuttlecraft is vaporized in the atmosphere, and on the planet all that can be located is one downed shuttlecraft and two torn Starfleet uniforms.
+One shuttlecraft is vaporized in the atmosphere and on the planet all that can be located in one downed shuttlecraft and two torn Starfleet uniforms.

 As Geordi and Susanna investigate the disappearances, she begins to exhibit strange behavior.
 A scan by Dr. Crusher (Gates McFadden) indicates that something is happening to alter her body chemistry.
 They theorize that whatever happened to the other members of the away team is happening now to Susanna, and probably will happen to Geordi as well.

-Likewise, there is great makeup effects as Susanna – and later Geordi – begin to undergo a transformation into a different species.
-The use of makeup and black-lighting to create an iridescent creature which under normal lighting has a chameleon effect is great effect.
+Likewise, there are great makeup effects as Susanna – and later Geordi – begin to undergo a transformation into a different species.
+The use of makeup and black-lighting to create an iridescent creature that under normal lighting has a chameleon effect is a great effect.

 What carries all of this is some terrific acting on the part of LeVar Burton and Maryann Plunkett.
 One problem with series television is bringing in people from the past when it’s convenient to the storyline.
 Often it does not come off as being believable to the story for two reasons.
 One is the fact that during the entire series run to this point the “close friend” was never mentioned.
 The other is that there often doesn’t seem to be any real rapport between the characters that would make the prior relationship believable.